Paying for Cosmetology or Esthetician School

 Explore Private Student Loans With SoFi

 Cosmetology and esthetician careers require state-approved schooling and licenses.
-These accredited programs are covered by federal financial aid, and some schools offer financial aid.
-Zero-interest payment plans can also be a huge help to pay for a program.
+These accredited programs are eligible for federal financial aid, and some schools offer additional aid.
+Zero-interest payment plans can be a huge help in paying for a program.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.